sveltia/sveltia-cms/README.md

 Sveltia CMS comes with a handy DeepL integration so that you can translate any text field from another locale without leaving the content editor.
 To enable the high-quality, quick translation feature:

+1. Update your configuration file to enable the [i18n support](https://decapcms.org/docs/beta-features/#i18n-support) with multiple locales.
 1. Sign up for [DeepL API](https://www.deepl.com/pro-api/) and copy your Authentication Key from DeepL’s Account page.
 1. Go back to Sveltia CMS, click on the Account button in the top right corner, then click Settings.
 1. Paste your key to the DeepL API Authentication Key field, and close the Settings dialog.